 When incidents such as flooding and fires partly or totally destroy informal structures occupied by households in informal settlements and in backyards, the City provides relief measures in various forms to assist the affected households.
-One such measure is to provide the affected households with housing kits to re-construct or construct shelters.
-In 2014 Council approved a framework which guides the provision of the housing kit in cases of fires and floods.
-Through previous agreements with the relevant government departments, the housing kits were funded via the HSDG, however due to the mounting pressure to deliver top-structures to response to the every growing housing demand, this funding arrangement has been discontinued.
-The National Department of Human Settlements instead established an Emergency Housing Grant (EHG), but application to utilised this grant can only occur when a disaster is declared in terms of the Disaster Management Act 57 of 2002.
-The National Department of Human Settlements centralized the EHG as from 31 March 2023 and issued guidelines on how their department will directly respond to incidents of fires and floods.
+One such measure is to provide the affected households with housing kits to reconstruct or construct shelters.
+In 2014, Council approved a framework that guides the provision of the housing kit in cases of fires and floods.
+Through previous agreements with the relevant government departments, the housing kits were funded via the HSDG; however, due to the mounting pressure to deliver top structures to respond to the ever-growing housing demand, this funding arrangement has been discontinued.
+The National Department of Human Settlements instead established an Emergency Housing Grant (EHG), but application to utilise this grant can only occur when a disaster is declared in terms of the Disaster Management Act, Act 57 of 2002.
+The national Department of Human Settlements centralised the EHG as from 31 March 2023 and issued guidelines on how their department will directly respond to fire and flood incidents.
 This includes conducting assessments, procurement and delivery of material to the affected community.
-The EHG application in its current form is therefore not proactive, instead the application is based on a reactive approach i.e. post disaster which suggest that municipalities cannot adequately plan for future emergency situations.
-Furthermore, the centralization of this function to respond to the urgency of a natural disaster/fire or floods seems counterintuitive.
+The EHG application in its current form is therefore not proactive; instead, the application is based on a reactive approach, i.e. post-disaster, which suggests that municipalities cannot adequately plan for future emergency situations.
+Furthermore, the centralisation of this function to respond to the urgency of a natural disaster/fire or floods seems counterintuitive and also excludes the response to evictions.

-The level of uncertainty within the national policy and funding environment, together with the increase request for alternative accommodation due to unlawful land occupation and private evictions, places immense strain on the City as it relates to its response to Emergency Housing.
-The City has identified the limitations within the national policy and funding regime and has advocate for legislative and policy change via the recently release Human Settlements White Paper in order to better respond to the various emergency housing situations.
-Furthermore, the City will endeavour to develop an emergency housing policy framework premised on the national emergency housing policy, which seeks to find suitable solutions for the Cape Town context to ensure that the City can adequately respond to situations where imminent housing is required, in particular urban evictions.
+The level of uncertainty within the national policy and funding environment, together with the increase request for alternative accommodation due to unlawful land occupation and private evictions, places immense strain on the City as it relates to its response to emergency housing.
+The City has identified the limitations within the national policy and funding regime and has advocated for legislative and policy change via the recently released Human Settlements White Paper in order to better respond to the various emergency housing situations.